Category Archives: Woody Allen

 Grade: A

-Blue Jasmine is the latest offering by Woody Allen and one of his best in my opinion.
-I have heard from several people how they are not typical Woody Allen fans but loved this film and I ponder why that is.
+Blue Jasmine (2013) is the latest offering by Woody Allen and one of his best since the 1970s.
+I have heard from several people that they are not typical Woody Allen fans but loved this film and I ponder why that is.

 My theory is that Cate Blanchett, who stars as neurotic Jasmine, is the heart and soul of this movie.